Clinical trials for a herpes vaccine that looked so promising in 2017 have fizzled.

 The probe is reportedly centered around the actions of William Halford, a college professor and co-founder of Rational Vaccines, who died a year ago.

-In March, three people who participated in experiments overseen by Halford filed a lawsuit against Rational Vaccines over the side effects they said they suffered, according to Kaiser Health News.
+In March of 2018, three people who participated in experiments overseen by Halford filed a lawsuit against Rational Vaccines over the side effects they said they suffered, according to Kaiser Health News.

 The developments at all three companies apparently leaves the scientific world without a major research effort for a herpes vaccine.